Collation Support

 Supports valid locale strings, consisting of a language code (required) and country code (optional) in the form of language_country.
 Some locale examples include:

-In addition, the utf8 pseudo-locale specifies to use Unicode ordering, which is the default.
-For more details, see Sorting Using UTF-8 vs Locale Collation (in this topic).
+In addition, the utf8 pseudo-locale specifies Unicode ordering, which is the default.
+For more details, see Differences in sorting when using UTF-8 or locale collation (in this topic).

 The locale specifier is optional, but, if used, must be the first specifier in the string.

-Determines if case should be considered when comparing values.
+Determines whether case is considered when comparing values.
 Possible values:

 For example: